WebFuzzing/EvoMaster/README.md

 This project is in early stage of development.
 Documentation is still under construction.

+To compile the project, use the Maven command:

+`mvn  install -DskipTests`

+This should create an `evomaster.jar` executable under the `core/target` folder.

+Available options can be queried by using:

+`java -jar evomaster.jar --help`

+Note: to generate tests, you need an EvoMaster Driver up and running before executing `evomaster.jar`.
+These drivers have to be built manually for each system under test (SUT).
+See [EMB](https://github.com/EMResearch/EMB) for a set of existing SUTs with drivers.

 ### License
 EvoMaster's source code is released under the LGPL (v3) license.